 MSNs in the DS integrate bilateral and multisensory information (Reig and Silberberg, 2014).
 This process is supported by an anatomically restricted distribution, depending on the recipient area of axons coming from cortical sensory regions.
 Bilateral tactile responses to whisker deflections can be recorded along the DS, from the most lateral territories to the border of the lateral ventricle in the DMS.
 On the other hand, visual responses seem enclosed to medial territories (Reig and Silberberg, 2014).
 Inspired by this description, we aimed to discern whether MSNs located in the anatomical region where the boundary between DLS and DMS was observed responded to visual stimulation and how they were related with our previous DLS- or DMS-MSNs classification.
 To this end, visual stimuli were presented to the contralateral eye as 15 milliseconds flashes from a white LED (see methods) during whole-cell recordings in the 17 MSNs located in the DCS.
-Our result shows that 8 of them (47%) responded to the visual stimulation (Fig. 3E).
-Then, we asked how these neurons were labelled by our classifier (Fig. 3C): From 9 neurons identified as DMS-MSNs, 5 of them responded to the visual stimulus; and from 8 neurons identified as DLS-MSNs, 3 of them responded as well (Fig. 3E).
-Therefore, some neurons identified as DLS-MSNs responded to visual stimulation in the DCS coordinate.
+Our result shows that eight of them (47%) responded to the visual stimulation (Figure 3E).
+Then, we asked how these neurons were labeled by our classifier (Figure 3C): From nine neurons identified as DMS-MSNs, five of eLife Research article